joshuakery/my-portfolio-site/src/posts/kidspool.md

 <h4>

-Tapping on an event that you’re driving for shows pickup information, incoming ride requests, and turn-by-turn navigation.

 **Need met:** Parent drivers don’t need to leave the application to navigate to their pickups.
 They can respond to incoming requests from within the app.

 </h4>